 As first aid, CPR and anaphylaxis (allergic reaction) training attainments become education and care industry standard, the need for qualified and capable emergency responders increases.
 With education and care expansion comes additional first aid infrastructure, facilities, and the opportunity for career diversification or promotion.
-Employment avenues for multi-skilled education and care staff are greater than ever, and Real First Aid training ensures first aid capabilities are ready for use whenever an emergency arises.
+Employment avenues for multi-skilled education and care staff are greater than ever, and Real Response training ensures first aid capabilities are ready for use whenever an emergency arises.

 in an Education and Care Setting (HLTAID004) is a comprehensive introduction to the best first aid procedures, devices and equipment available, along with training tailored specifically for education and care workers.